The question arises in 2023 about the state of ecumenism and what precisely is meant by being ‘one’?

 The question arises in 2023 about the state of ecumenism and what precisely is meant by being ‘one’.

-It seems to me that the idea of organic unity is a pipe dream and we should waste time pursuing it; as long ago as my schooldays half a century ago, our school chaplain at Coláiste Choilm, Tullamore, said it would never happen as differences were too great.
+It seems to me that the idea of organic unity is a pipe dream and we should not waste time pursuing it; as long ago as my schooldays half a century ago, our school chaplain at Coláiste Choilm, Tullamore, said it would never happen as differences were too great.

 Since then, differences between Catholics and Anglicans have become greater, due to the ordination of women.
 However, being ‘one’ is surely about being one in love and fellowship, not necessarily have identical beliefs or customs, and the paradox is that despite these growing differences, the co-operation has never been so good.